iWriteGigs

 C The patient can develop osteonecrosis of the jaw.

-D The patient will develop gingival hyperplasia.
+D The patient can develop loosening of the teeth.

 Question #15